 1963 Last appearance of old-stock Adept lathes in distributor catalogues

-More observations on the Adept here by an experience Canadian collector and restorer, Andrew Webster.
+More observations on the Adept here by an enthusiastic and experienced Canadian collector and restorer.